An electrical engineering perspective on naturality in computational physics: Mathematical structures for discrete solvers

 \subsubsection{Naturality associated with differentiable structure}

-A {\bf natural vector bundle} is a functor $E$ from the category of $n$-dimensional smooth manifolds and local diffeomorphisms to the category of vector bundles and vector bundle homomorphisms that associates a vector bundle to each $n$-manifold $\Omega$ and to each $f: \Omega \rightarrow \Omega'$ a vector bundle homomorphism, i.e. a commutative diagram
+A {\bf natural vector bundle} is a functor $E$ from the category of $n$-dimensional smooth manifolds and local diffeomorphisms to the category of vector bundles and vector bundle homomorphisms.
+Let us denote the canonical projections of the vector bundles $E(\Omega)$ and $E(\Omega')$ as $\pi_{\Omega}$ and $\pi_{\Omega'}$.
+The functor $E$ associates a vector bundle to each $n$-manifold $\Omega$ and to each $f: \Omega \rightarrow \Omega'$ a vector bundle homomorphism, i.e. a commutative diagram

 which is a fiberwise linear isomorphism and covers $f$ \citep{Kolar}.
-Here, $\pi_{\Omega}$ and $\pi_{\Omega'}$ denote the canonical projections of the vector bundles.
 Many typical vector bundle constructions, such as bundles of tangent $p$-vectors and $p$-covectors, are natural: morphisms of certain type between manifolds are lifted to morphisms between vector bundles over the manifolds.
 For example, in the case of tangent bundles, in fact any smooth function between manifolds may be lifted to its push-forward between the corresponding tangent bundles.
 In this case, interpreting tangent vectors as differential operators, functoriality manifests itself in the chain rule.
 Moreover, a {\bf natural differential operator} between natural vector bundles is, essentially, such that it commutes with local diffeomorphisms \citep{Stredder}, \citep{Terng}, \citep{Kolar}.
 Moreover, if the associated vector bundles of an elliptic complex are \emph{natural vector bundles} and the operators \emph{natural differential operators}, we call the elliptic complex a {\bf natural elliptic complex}.

 For example, the exterior derivative $\rmd$ of differential forms is a natural differential operator as it commutes with pullbacks by smooth functions.
-That is, the square
+More precisely, let $\mathcal{D}F^{p}(\Omega)$ the space of smooth $p$-forms on $\Omega$ i.e. the space of smooth sections of the (natural) vector bundle of $p$-covectors, and $f^*$ the pullback of a smooth map $f$ between the smooth manifolds $\Omega'$ and $\Omega$.
+Then, the square